vertica/vertica-prometheus-exporter/documentation/contribute.md

 ## Step 7: Make a Pull Request

-When you think your work is ready to be pulled into vertica-exporter, you should create a pull request (PR) at GitHub.
+When you think your work is ready to be pulled into vertica-prometheus-exporter, you should create a pull request (PR) at GitHub.
 A good pull request means:

 - commits with one logical change in each
 - well-formed messages for each commit
 - documentation and tests, if needed
-- Go to https://github.com/YOURUSERNAME/vertica-exporter  and [make a Pull Request](https://help.github.com/articles/creating-a-pull-request/) to vertica:master.
+- Go to https://github.com/YOURUSERNAME/vertica-prometheus-exporter  and [make a Pull Request](https://help.github.com/articles/creating-a-pull-request/) to vertica:master.

 ### Sign the CLA